ZeEpic/mcpy/examples/tips.md

 ## For Python Users
 - Use snake_case_for_everything, otherwise the compiler will be very angry
-  - The exception to this is enums like materials and entity types, which are all uppercase
+  - *The exception to this is enums like materials and entity types, which are all uppercase*
 - Use `@` for locations, like `@target`
-  - This is a short version of `target.location`
+  - *This is a short version of* `target.location`
 - Use `true` and `false` instead of `True` and `False`
 - Use `num` instead of `int` or `float`
 - No need for f-strings
-  - Use `"{code}"` instead of `f"{code}"`
+  - *Use `"{code}"` instead of `f"{code}"`*
 - `import` doesn't exist
+  - *You are able to reference functions and global variables defined in other files of your plugin any time*
 - Tuples don't exist
-  - Use a list instead
+  - *Use a list instead*
 - Classes are not supported
-- You are able to reference functions and global variables defined in other files of your plugin
 - Strong typing is required on functions
-  - `def function(arg: num): bool`
+  - `def function(arg: num): bool { }`
+  - In this example num is the type of the argument, and bool is the return type
-  - You don't need a return type on a function if it does not return anything
+  - You don't need a return type on a function if it doesn't return anything
   - Lists or dictionaries types are `list[num]` or `dict[str, num]`
 - Many helpful code structures follow this format:
 ```python